hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## JMH

-This scripts adds support for running [JMH micro benchmarks][JMH].
+This script adds support for running [JMH micro benchmarks][JMH].

-To use it apply `$gradleScripts/jmh.gradle` and add the `id 'me.champeau.gradle.jmh' version 'VERSION'` plugin to the root `build.gradle`.
+To use it, apply `$gradleScripts/jmh.gradle` and add the `id 'me.champeau.gradle.jmh' version 'VERSION'` plugin to the root `build.gradle`.

 To set up this script's parameters, check the [build variables section].
 This helper settings are: